-23.2 These terms and conditions and any contract to which they apply shall be governed by the laws of Queensland, the State in which SCJ has its principal place of business, and are subject to the jurisdiction of the Brisbane Courts in Queensland.
+23.2 These terms and conditions and any contract to which they apply shall be governed by the laws of Queensland, the state in which SCJ has its principal place of business, and are subject to the jurisdiction of the Brisbane Courts in that state.

 23.5 The Client cannot licence or assign without the written approval of SCJ.

-23.6 SCJ may elect to subcontract out any part of the Services but shall not be relieved from any liability or obligation under this contract by so doing.
+23.6 SCJ may elect to subcontract out any part of the Works but shall not be relieved from any liability or obligation under this Contract by so doing.
 Furthermore, the Client agrees and understands that they have no authority to give any instruction to any of SCJ’s sub-contractors without the authority of SCJ.

-23.7 The Client agrees that SCJ may amend these terms and conditions by notifying the Client in writing.
-These changes shall be deemed to take effect from the date on which the Client accepts such changes, or otherwise at such time as the Client makes a further request for SCJ to provide Goods to the Client.
+23.7 The Client agrees that SCJ may amend their general terms and conditions for subsequent future contracts with the Client by disclosing such to the Client in writing.
+These changes shall be deemed to take effect from the date on which the Client accepts such changes, or otherwise at such time as the Client makes a further request for SCJ to provide Works to the Client.